Mostafa Izadi

-Mostafa Izadi (مصطفی ایزدی) is an Iranian senior military officer in the Revolutionary Guards with the rank of Major general.
-He is a former commander of the IRGC's Ground Force.
+Mostafa Izadi (مصطفی ایزدی) is a senior Iranian military officer in the Islamic Revolutionary Guard Corps (IRGC) who has served as the deputy commander-in-chief of the IRGC since 2026, holding the rank of major general.
+He previously served as commander of the IRGC Ground Forces.

 As of 2015, he served as the Deputy Chief of Staff of the Iranian Armed Forces for Logistics.

+In August 2026, he was appointed by Supreme Leader Mojtaba Khamenei as deputy commander of the IRGC.